KitwareMedical/SlicerVirtualReality/README.md

 ## Frequently asked questions

+### How to ask questions, report problems, or suggest new features

+Visit [Slicer forum](https://discourse.slicer.org) and search for similar discussions.
+If you do not find related topics then createa a new one.
+Add _virtual-reality_ tag to make sure people who monitor virtual reality related questions get a notification about your question.

+If you are certain that you have found a software bug and no similar issue has been reported in the [issue tracker](https://github.com/KitwareMedical/SlicerVirtualReality/issues)) then please submit a new issue.

+Please do not use "VR" acronym (you can spell out "virtual reality" instead), because "VR" may mean "volume rendering" just as well as "virtual reality" - you can even do volume rendering in virtual reality in Slicer - and so it becomes confusing very quickly.

 ### Rendering is slow

 There are several settings that help in increasing the performance of VR rendering: